James Farmer Multicultural Center

 As part of our ongoing commitment to social justice and honoring the legacy of Dr. James Farmer, the James Farmer Multicultural Center proudly presents the Human Rights Film Series.
 The Human Rights Film Series features films and documentaries dealing with issues and topics such as the rights of undocumented immigrants, the struggles of indigenous peoples to reclaim their cultures, and the crucial and significant role women played during the Civil Rights Movement.

 All film screenings will be free and open to the public.
 For more information, please contact the James Farmer Multicultural Center at 540/654-1044 or via email at firstname.lastname@example.org.

-From her childhood bedroom in the Chicago suburbs, an American teenage girl uses social media to coordinate the revolution in Syria.
-Armed with Facebook, Twitter, Skype and camera phones, she helps her social network “on the ground” in Syria brave snipers and shelling in the streets to show the world the human rights atrocities of a dictator.
-But just because the world can see the violence doesn’t mean the world can help.
-As the revolution rages on, everyone in the network must decide what is the most effective way to fight a dictator: social media or AK-47s.
-Click the image above to view the trailer.
+From her childhood bedroom in the Chicago suburbs, an American teenage girl uses social media to run the revolution in Syria.
+Armed with Facebook, Twitter, Skype and cameraphones, she helps her social network in Damascus and Homs braves snipers and shelling in the streets and the world the human rights atrocities of one of the most brutal dictators.
+But as the revolution rages on, everyone in the network must decide what is the most effective way to fight a dictator: social media or AK-47s.

 For more information please contact the James Farmer Multicultural Center at 540-654-1044 or email email@example.com.